 What is a Mobile First website design and why should you care?

 With a Mobile First website design strategy, you start by optimizing the navigation menu interface and web page layout on a Smartphone screen.
-Once analysis is completed you then focus on how the web page layout looks on devices with larger screens such as tablets, laptops, desktops, large screen TVs and Projectors.
+Once that analysis is completed, you then focus on how the web page layout looks on devices with larger screens such as tablets, laptops, desktops, large screen TVs and Projectors.

 If you are using a desktop or laptop to visit a website, you probably are connected to the internet with a High Speed connection.
 When you visit a website with a Smartphone, you have to take into consideration the cell phone reception and speed of the cell phone carrier network (i.e. 3G, 4G, 4G LTE).